bytecode-mike/docker-b00t/README.md

         tag = "$repName:$project.version"
     }

-The _buildDocker_ Gradle task does the following :
+The _buildDocImage_ Gradle task does the following :

 * runs the _build_ and the _prepareDockerResources_ before the Docker image is build
 * the _build_ task builds the application war file, required by the docker image
 * the _prepareDockerResources_ task copies all the required resources (for the Docker image) in the proper location.
 The Docker images can contain only files located under a certain directory; this directory is named context, only files and directories in the context can be added during (the image) build.
 For more information about the Docker context consider the [understanding context in Docker file](http://kimh.github.io/blog/en/docker/gotchas-in-writing-dockerfile-en/#add_and_understanding_context_in_dockerfile)  article.
+* * the _prepareDockerResources_ task is also take cares that the the application jar file name in the Docker file is the right one; the application jar name changes as far as the (project) version changes.
 * the new created image is tagged with a tag with the following syntax 'REPOSITORY/PROJECT:VERSION'.
 The tag syntax corresponds the [Docker needs]().
 The REPOSITORY is the URL for the docker repository where the image will be published, at this stage the image is still not published.
 * the image name is _"localhost:5000/perk0ns"_ with the tag _"1.0"_,  this information originates from gradle project.
 Consult [this article](https://docs.docker.com/userguide/dockerimages/) for more details related to the docker image name and tag.